Deep Learning for Time Series Anomaly Detection: A Survey

 In ocean engineering, structures and systems are designed in or near the ocean, such as offshore platforms, piers and harbours, ocean wave energy conversion, and underwater life-support systems.
-As part of the design and site selection phase, long-term historical ocean observations are analysed, and real-time monitoring of the surrounding marine environment is required.
-The ocean observing system (OOS) provides marine data by using sensors and equipment that work under severe conditions, such as high humidity, salt fog, and vibration.
+The ocean observing system (OOS) provides marine data by using sensors and equipment that work under severe conditions.
 In order to prevent big losses from total machine failure or even natural disasters, it is necessary to detect OOS anomalies early enough.
-The OceanWNN model \citep{wang2019study} leverages a novel WNN-based (Wavelet Neural Network) method for detecting anomalies in ocean fixed-point observing time series without any labelled training data.
-The proposed model can work in real-time, using two methods of detecting new unknown anomalies (observation and prediction).
-Verification of the proposed method is done by the National Marine Test Site of China.

-Wastewater treatment plants (WWTPs) plays a crucial role in protecting the environment.
-Due to their high energy consumption.
-However, these plants require an optimum operation to maximise efficiency and minimise energy consumption.
-Hence, early fault detection and management plays a vital role.
-A method based on LSTMs was used by \citep{mamandipoor2020monitoring} to monitor the process and detect collective faults, superior to earlier methods.
-Moreover, energy management systems must manage gas storage and transportation continuously in order to reduce expenses and safeguard the environment. \citep{song2021gas} use an end-to-end CNN-based model to implement an internal-flow-noise leak detector in pipes.
+The real-time OceanWNN model \citep{wang2019study} leverages a novel WNN-based (Wavelet Neural Network) method for detecting anomalies in ocean fixed-point observing time series without any labelled training data.
+Wastewater treatment plants (WWTPs) play a crucial role in protecting the environment.
+A method based on LSTMs was used by \citep{mamandipoor2020monitoring} to monitor the process and detect collective faults in WWTPS, superior to earlier methods.
+Moreover, energy management systems must manage gas storage and transportation continuously in order to reduce expenses and safeguard the environment.
+In \citep{song2021gas}, an end-to-end CNN-based model is used to implement an internal-flow-noise leak detector in pipes.